-Payer benefit response
+Interpret benefit response

 After you send a successful eligibility check, the payer sends back an X12 271 Eligibility Benefit Response containing the patient’s benefits information, including coverage status, co-pays, and deductibles.

-Stedi transforms the 271 response from the original x12 EDI into JSON, making it easier to read, understand, and ingest into your system.
+Stedi transforms the 271 response from the original X12 EDI into JSON, making it easier to read, understand, and ingest into your system.

 Active and inactive coverage